serokell/ton-paychan/doc/Payment-channel.md

 2. Add the desired amount to `weOwe`.
 3. Prepare a new IOU with the updated values and send it.

+In order to close a channel, the party submits a close request requesting a payout of amount equal to `theyOwe - weOwe` together with the last IOU they received, if any.

 ## Contract logic